-He was jumping on the I can’t actually fulfill the technical requirements of the medium, but I’m going to throw my energy at it and you’re going to have to watch it and take it seriously because art.
+He was jumping on the I can’t actually fulfil the technical requirements of the medium, but I’m going to throw my energy at it and you’re going to have to watch it and take it seriously because of art.

 His antics were that of a rock star, just without the fans, talent, or support of his audience.

 Punks couldn’t sing, for the most part, but they stood for something.
 This guy didn’t do either.